 - Cash value

 - Cost of insurance benefits

 - Policy fees and charges

-In a cash value life insurance policy, the premium is usually set on the basis of a pre-determined rate.
-Typically, the cash value component doesn’t start accruing until 2-5 years from the policy start date.
-Once it starts accruing, the cash value becomes available for the policyholder as per pre-defined policy guidelines.
-However, the cash value is available to the policyholder during his or her lifetime.
-In case the policyholder passes away, the beneficiary will only be entitled to the death benefit, while the cash value component goes back to the insurance company.
+A cash-value life insurance policy usually sets the premium at a pre-determined rate.
+The cash value component typically doesn’t accrue until 2-5 years from the policy start date.
+Once it starts accruing, the cash value becomes available for the policyholder per pre-defined policy guidelines.
+However, the cash value is open to the policyholder during their lifetime.
+The insurance company retains the cash value component if the policyholder dies, and the beneficiary receives only the death benefit.

-Let us take a simple example to illustrate the concept of cash value life insurance.
+Let us take a simple example to illustrate the concept of cash-value life insurance.
 Let us assume a policy with a death benefit of $50,000.
-There is no outstanding loan or cash withdrawal against the policy and the accumulated cash value of $20,000.
+There is no outstanding loan or cash withdrawal against the procedure and the accumulated cash value of $20,000.
 Determine the insurer’s liability in case the policyholder passes away.

 Types of Cash Value Life Insurance

 Let us now look at some of the most common policies:

 - Whole Life: As the name suggests, this policy type offers the policyholder lifetime coverage.
 Initially determined based on the policyholder’s age, the premium remains constant over the entire tenure.
 Starting such a policy at a young age is best as the premium will be lower.
 The policy is available for a term as short as 15 years that can go up to 65 years.